WWF Attitude: Development

 Acclaim added full superstar entrances to the game, improving over the short entrances from War Zone.
 Match commentary was recorded by Jerry "The King" Lawler and Shane McMahon.
 Instead of the commentators talking about each of the wrestlers before the match like on War Zone, each wrestler now has a set of pre-match taunts.

 Originally, the game was to include fictional jobbers that players would face early on in the Career Mode.
 For unknown reasons, the fictional jobbers were removed from the game; however, their voices, ring attires, and entrance theme songs remain accessible in the Create-A-Wrestler mode.

 In addition, the game's original release date was meant to be March 1999 before getting delayed until June, and then again until its ultimate release in August.
 Its first planned release date was the time on WWF television when "Dr. Death" Steve Williams was getting a midcard push, where he was managed by a heel Jim Ross.
 The official strategy guide of WWF Attitude makes mention of this, and "JR's boy" is a chant in the game, referencing the midcard storyline.
 For many years, players were confused by his inclusion in the game.

-Though not playable in the game, The Hardy Boyz provided motion capture for the game.
+Though not playable in the game, Matt and Jeff Hardy provided motion capture for the game.

-The intro to the PlayStation and Nintendo 64 versions included a dedication to Owen Hart, who died shortly before the game's release and was featured in the game as a playable character.
+The intro to the PlayStation and Nintendo 64 versions included a dedication to Owen Hart, who was killed in an abseiling stunt during the Over the Edge pay-per-view on May 23.
+Hart was featured in the game as a playable character.
 Although Owen was a "heel" prior to his death, his playable character is a "face", which meant that the crowd would cheer for him instead of booing.
 His death delayed the PlayStation and Nintendo 64 versions from its initial release of June 1999, likely to remove his Blue Blazer alternative costume as seen in early screenshots from an April 1999 prototype version of the game.

-The dedication to Owen was removed from the Dreamcast version due to a wrongful death lawsuit being filed against the WWF by the Hart family.
-Owen is still however a playable character in this version.
+The dedication to Owen was removed from the Dreamcast version because during production, Martha Hart had begun litigation against World Wrestling Federation Entertainment, Inc. and executives, Lewmar Ltd, which provided the abseiling device, the City of Kansas City, Missouri (which owned the Kemper Arena), and WWF employees Bobby Talbert and Matthew Allmen, who were responsible for rigging the abseiling device.
+However, Owen is still a playable character in this version.

 The Dreamcast version was released several months after the PlayStation and Nintendo 64 games, around the same time as THQ's first WWF game WWF WrestleMania 2000 and features improved graphics compared to its PlayStation and Nintendo 64 counterparts, with higher-resolution texture maps and a better animated, less pixelated crowd.